cbrnr/mnelab/CONTRIBUTING.md

 ### Installing required Python packages
 In a terminal, change to the `mnelab` folder containing your MNELAB fork.
 Now you are ready to install all MNELAB dependencies.

-If you use Anaconda, you should run `conda install numpy scipy matplotlib pyqt scikit-learn` followed by `python3 -m pip install mne python-picard pyEDFlib pyxdf pybv` and `python3 -m pip install pyobjc-framework-Cocoa` if you are on macOS.
+If you use Anaconda, you should first install PyQt5 with `conda install pyqt` (PySide2 is not available in standard Anaconda).
+Then run `conda install numpy scipy matplotlib qtpy scikit-learn` followed by `python3 -m pip install mne python-picard pyEDFlib pyxdf pybv` and `python3 -m pip install pyobjc-framework-Cocoa` if you are on macOS.
 You might want to [create a new environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) instead of installing everything into your base environment.

-If you do not use Anaconda, run `python3 -m pip install -r requirements.txt` followed by `python3 -m pip install -r requirements-optional.txt`.
+If you do not use Anaconda, first install either PyQt5 or PySide2 with `python3 -m pip install PyQt5` or `python3 -m pip install PySide2`.
+Then run `python3 -m pip install -r requirements.txt` followed by `python3 -m pip install -r requirements-optional.txt`.
 You might want to [create a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) instead of installing everything into your main environment.

 ### Creating a new branch
 Before you start working with the MNELAB codebase you need to create a new branch.
 In a terminal, type `git checkout -b <BRANCH_NAME>` (replacing `<BRANCH_NAME>` with a suitable name for your branch).
 Now you are ready to work on your contribution.